Hiring Procedure/Background Investigation Procedure

 9. If the offer is declined, steps c-f will be completed again

 10. The Director of HR will remove the position posting from the employment board and website and communicate position filled notifications to candidates not selected.
 HR will need a list of all interviewed candidates to complete the candidate notifications.
-As a courtesy, candidates who formally visited the campus but were not selected will receive a phone call from the Department Chair or Director regarding the decision.
+As a courtesy, candidates who formally visited the campus but were not selected will receive a phone call from the Supervisor or Director regarding the decision.

-3. Faculty/Staff Data Sheet – Joyce Phillips
+3. Staff Data Sheet – Hiring Supervisor

 4. Affirmative Action Filled Vacancy Summary (Form 2) – HR